methodphoto/mincc/data/2020/2020-kingstonian.md

 title: "Kingstonian v The Min"
 gameLocation: "Old Tiffinians Association Sports Ground"
 gameDate: "10/07/2020"
+shortReport: "The Min batted first and made 176 for 6 wkts.
+Kingstonian made 143 all out in reply."
 result: "The Min won by 33 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 176 for 6 wkts.
-Kingstonian made 143 all out in reply.

-Result: {result}

 A Gallagher: 54* off 45 balls